 So, we made it to our destination but it wasn’t without a little trouble with our luggage at check-in.
 We knew we were going to be over, it was inevitable in our eyes.
 I mean, we have 2 children, 1 being a baby and we were coming away for 2 weeks.
 We had only been allocated 15 kg per person and I know what I’m like for overpreparing and packing for every possible scenario.
 I just can’t help myself, being too organised is my downfall!
 What with nappies, clothes, swim nappies, toys, toiletries and medicines, one of our suitcases came in at 25kg… oops.
 We weren’t too worried and just paid the extra charge for it but I came away wondering how other people do it?
 I glanced around the airport and could see families of similar sizes with just one large bag for all of them, I saw kiddies with slightly larger hand luggage which was clearly their clothes for their whole holiday and I started to feel a little embarrassed by our 3 pretty large suitcases.

 Well, there’s not much I can do about it all for this holiday but if we were to fly abroad again next year I feel that I need to do things differently and here is how I can achieve that.

 Top Tips For Keeping Your Luggage Weight Down:

 Pack, then halve it!

-One tip I have been given is to pack what you need and then to halve it.
+One tip I have been given to keep your luggage weight down is to pack what you need and then to halve it.
 This actually makes me feel extremely anxious because I love to buy holiday clothes and I love to have plenty of options, especially for the evenings out but I can see how this makes complete sense.
 With weight restrictions being in place and more items now being needed for our children, I need to think more sensibly when I travel in the future.
 As a friend said to me, you have kids now, you aren’t going anywhere fancy anyway!!

 Plan your outfits